-29 Questions to Ask Your Oncologist and Healthcare Team
+26 Questions to Ask Your Oncologist and Healthcare Team

-- 1 What type of lung cancer do I have? - 2 How does the type of cancer I have affect my treatment options? - 3 What stage is my cancer? - 4 If my cancer has spread, where else is it in my body? - 5 How does the stage affect my treatment options? - 6 Do I need more tests before we talk about what my treatment plan will be? - 7 Has my biopsy tissue been sent out for comprehensive biomarker testing? - 8 Which testing was my tissue sent out for and how is that decided? - 9 If biomarkers are found, how will that impact my treatment plan? - How can I learn more about my treatment options? i.e.: chemo, surgery, radiation, immunotherapy, and targeted therapy. - If the best treatment for me is not covered by my insurance, what resources are available to help with access/payment? - 12 Are there any clinical trials I should know about? - 13 What cancer centers or universities specialize in my type of cancer? - 14 Can I get a second opinion at one of these centers and still be treated by you? - How long will I be on treatment before I know it is working? - 16 How often are my follow-up scans? - 17 When should we re-biopsy and is liquid biopsy an option for me? - 18 What are the side effects of my treatment? - 19 How are these side effects managed?
+- 1 What type of lung cancer do I have? - 2 How does the type of cancer I have affect my treatment options? - 3 What stage is my cancer? - 4 If my cancer has spread, where else is it in my body? - 5 How does the stage affect my treatment options? - 6 Do I need more tests before we talk about what my treatment plan will be? - 7 How can I learn more about my treatment options? ie: chemo, surgery, radiation, immunotherapy, and targeted therapy. - 8 If the best treatment for me is not covered by my insurance, what resources are available to help with access/payment? - 9 Are there any clinical trials I should think about? - 10 What cancer centers specialize in my type of cancer? - Can I get a second opinion at one of these centers and still be treated here locally by you? - 12 How long will I be on treatment before I know if it is working? - 13 How often are my follow-up scans? - 14 When should we re-biopsy and is liquid biopsy an option for me? - 15 What are the side effects of my treatment? - 16 How are these side effects managed? - 17 I want children in my future.
+Should I consider fertility preservation before starting treatment? - 18 Will my treatment affect my daily routine? - 19 Can I still work during treatment?